nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1b.
 The given event description is invalid (i.e. description is empty or consists of only whitespaces).
     * 1b1.
 App shows an error message to tell the user that the given description is invalid.
       Use case ends.
 * 1c.
-The given event duration is invalid (i.e. dates are not in the correct format `YYYY-MM-DD` or dates are not valid, e.g. `30 Feb 2024` or event end date is earlier than the start date).
+The given event duration is invalid (i.e. dates are not in the correct format `YYYY-MM-DD` or dates are not valid, e.g. `2024-02-30` or event end date is earlier than the start date).
     * 1c1.
 App shows an error message to tell the user that the given event dates are not valid.
       Use case ends.
 * 1d.
 The given event has the same name as another event in the list.